|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (a) The definitions in this subdivision apply to this section.

-(b) "Core services" means accessible information system applications required to provide secure information services and online applications and content to the public from government units.
+(b) Core services.
+"Core services" means information system applications required to provide secure information services and online applications and content to the public from government units.
 Online applications may include, but are not limited to:

 (1) standardized public directory services and standardized content services;